 There will always be conflicts in the workplace.
 Resolving misunderstandings or problems in the workplace requires interpersonal communication strategies to be used to help harness the necessary personal and social skills.
 Interpersonal communication is also a key component of conflict management in organizations where communication strategies are employed to diffuse stressful environments and hostile situations.

-We use our proprietary FIREFLY© model to teach the foundation of inter-personal sales prospecting engagement.
+We provide interpersonal engagement training to customers in Singapore and rest of Asia using our proprietary FIREFLY© model to teach the foundation of inter-personal sales prospecting engagement.
 The model provides a structure to an intuitive approach beginning with one’s self awareness and recognizing the landscape of the customer relationship before using the appropriate techniques to connect with the customer.

 FIREFLY© is a framework that is designed to create a consultative engagement approach to inter-personal communication – be it for internal or external communications.
 It is a simple framework that demonstrates the importance of being measured and intentional to build trust and credibility.